eclipse-kura/kura/_posts/builtin/2017-10-23-nvidiatm-triton-server-inference-engine.md

 ## Configuration for a local native Triton Server

+> :warning: Warning
+> **Requirement**: `tritonserver` executable needs to be available in the path.
+Be sure to have a working Triton Server installation before configuring the local native Triton Server instance through Kura UI.

 When the **Local Nvidia Triton Server** option is set to true, a local instance of the Nvidia™ Triton Server is started on the gateway.
 The following configuration is required:

  - **Nvidia Triton Server address**: localhost